koompi/sdc-archive/sa/qemu-on-koompi-os-with-bridge_005.md

 ```
 SA: 005
-Title: How to run Qemu on KOOMPI OS with bridge interface
+Title: How to run Qemu on KOOMPI OS with tap interface
 Author: Heng Hongsea
 Status: Active
 Create: 2020-08-17